DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

-## You Said you wanted to show me something Paul Made in Regards to the Portal?
+## You Said you wanted to show me something Paul Made (Relating to the Portal)?
 yeah ^
 # Things That Should Probably Be Addressed Sooner Rather than Later